 Once you’ve completed the steps outlined in the first part, it’s now time to have other people read your story.
 I’m not talking about your mom or best friend, either – unless your mom and best friend will tell you how it is.
 This isn’t the time you need your ego boosted.

 You need to hear what the story needs improving – we all do.
 You need to hear its weaknesses so you can fix them before it goes to publication.
 Before the reviews come in that won’t go away.
+Not sure what kind of feedback to ask from the beta readers?
+Use my in-depth Beta Reader Questionnaire.

 Warning: the first time you receive feedback from your beta readers, it might hurt a little.
 Actually, it should.
 If it doesn’t, you might need to get some more betas to look at your work.
 Trust me, it will get easier.
 I appreciate my beta readers‘ honesty.
 It helps to make my story better, and I’m far more concerned about that than my feelings, anyway.